bramley/phplist-plugin-segment/README.md

 So if you want to match subscribers who have subscribed since, and including, 1 January 2014 then the target date will need to be
 31 December 2013 in order to include 1 January.

-*email address*

-The "matches" and "does not match" operators use the mysql LIKE operator.
-This means that you need to include % characters (sql wildcard characters) as necessary.
-As an example, to match email addresses on the gmail domain the target value should be "%gmail.com"

 *checkbox group attribute*